SAL Silicon Austria Labs GmbH

 Heterogeneous Integration Methods (WP4)

-Within this task, CTR will apply integration methods that lead to the approach of co-design, where chip and package are considered as inherently one system.
-In particular, CTR will address one of the overall project goals, the significant increase of the power density in power electronic devices.
+Within this task, SAL will apply integration methods that lead to the approach of co-design, where chip and package are considered as inherently one system.
+In particular, SAL will address one of the overall project goals, the significant increase of the power density in power electronic devices.

 Interconnect, Dispensation and Printing Technologies (WP4)